json-everything/json-everything-docs/_docs/schema/api-validation.md

 > More information about schema-based validation can be found in the [Enhancing Deserialization with JSON Schema](/schema/serialization/) documentation.
 {: .prompt-tip }

-> This library uses reflection to generate schemas and may not be compatible with Native AOT applications.
+> By default, this library uses source generation to create schemas at compile time, which works with Native AOT.
+If you need runtime schema generation, you can enable it via configuration, but that won't work with Native AOT.
-{: .prompt-warning }
+{: .prompt-info }

 ## Configuration {#schema-api-configuration}